stustanet/stustanet-website/content/support.en.md

 ## Other Problems
 If you can't find your problem on the list here, you can also send a [mail to the support]({{< ref "/support/supportmail.en.md" >}}) or contact one of our network administrators personally.
 A list can be found [here](https://dokumente.stusta.de/adminliste/adminliste.pdf "Liste der Administratoren") (only accessible within Studentenstadt), and lists with the current network admins are displayed in every Studentenstadt house.

+Also do not hesitate to contact us, if you have improvement proposals for our service or support site.